Why did I start using Notion? Because "doing well" and "being seen" are two different things.

 💡 From Tool to Design: Three Features I Think Are the Best

-3. Real-time Feedback and Loop Output: Consistency Uniform layout with fixed fields; automatically marked as “Done” upon completion.
-Any note can be swiftly converted into a blog post, learning record, or SOP without manual organization, enabling rapid information transformation.
+- Real-time Feedback and Loop Output: Consistency Unified layout and fixed columns; automatically mark ”Done” when finished.
+Any note can be quickly converted into a blog, learning record or SOP, without the need to organize, and quickly convert information.

 🧠 Challenges Encountered and Solutions